*Updated November 2021

 Dynamic microphones are great for capturing louder sounds and cutting out background noise.
 The ability to smooth out sounds means you’ll lose some of the finer details of audio, but you don’t have to worry quite as much about distractions in the background.

 Condenser mics pick up sound clearly and cleanly, which means they capture a lot of the smaller innuendos in vocal performances.
-That makes them ideal studio microphones, and content creators often use them for voiceovers, vlogs, and podcasts.
+That kind of sound quality makes them ideal studio mics, and content creators often use them for voiceovers, vlogs, and podcasts.

 Pickup or "polar" patterns